Learning Obstacle Representations for Neural Motion Planning: Experimental Results

 We evaluate our method in a number of different environments, namely, 2D and 3D environments used in~\cite{Ichter2018,Qureshi2019}, our own 3D environments and an environment based on a classic motion planning problem~\cite{Latombe1998} where a S-shape with 6\,DoF should go through a thin slot.
 We consider rigid body robots which are either a 2D/3D sphere with 2/3\,DoF or a S-shape body with 6\,DoF.
 We use distinct workspaces for training and evaluation so that policies are evaluated on workspaces unseen during training.
 We evaluate the success rate of a policy over 400 rollouts.
 At the end of a rollout, the environment is reset: a new random workspace is sampled along with a start and goal configuration.
 A rollout is considered successful if it reaches a configuration near the goal defined by an epsilon neighborhood before the maximum number of steps is reached.
 We describe details for each of our environments below.

 \textit{2D-Narrow \cite{Ichter2018}:} we generate 2D environments from \citet{Ichter2018} using publicly available code \cite{IchterCVAE}.
 The environment contains a sphere robot navigating in 2D workspaces composed of 3 randomly generated narrow gaps as shown in Fig.\ref{fig:2d_representations} and random start and goal configurations.
 We set the maximum number of policy steps to 50.\\ \textit{3D-Qureshi \cite{Qureshi2019}:} 3D workspaces with a sphere robot from \citet{Qureshi2019} contain axis-aligned boxes with fixed center and varying sizes.
 We used open-source code from \citet{QureshiMPNet} to generate the workspaces.\\ \textit{3D-Boxes:} our environment composed of 3 to 10 static boxes generated with random sizes, positions and orientations as illustrated in Fig.\ref{fig:3d_envs}(a).
 The maximum number of steps is set to 80.\\ \textit{3D-Synthethic:} a variant of 3D-Boxes composed of unseen synthetic obstacles such as capsules, cylinders and spheres instead of boxes as illustrated in Fig.\ref{fig:3d_envs}(b).\\ \textit{3D-YCB:} a variant of 3D-Boxes composed of real objects from the YCB dataset \cite{Calli2015} recorded with a RGB-D camera, see Fig.\ref{fig:3d_envs}(c).\\ \textit{3D-Dynamic:} a variant of 3D-Boxes with dynamic obstacles moving in real time.
-For each box two placements are sampled uniformly and the current box placement is interpolated between the two.\\ \textit{Slot:} a S-shaped robot with 6\,DoF which has to go through a thin gap with varying size, 2 times to 8 times wider than the smallest robot link.
+For each box two placements are sampled uniformly and the current box placement is interpolated between the two.\\ \textit{Slot:} S-shaped rigid 6\,DoF robot that should pass through a thin slit of varying width 2-8 times wider than the smallest robot link.
 This is a classic problem in motion planning \cite{Latombe1998} illustrated in Fig.\ref{fig:3d_envs}(d).